mjacob1002/Eir/docs/DTMC/spatialModel/Compartments/SEIR.md

+# Note
+In all compartmental models with an E compartment, it is assumed that those in E cannot propogate the disease.

 # Parameters

 S0 : the number of susceptible individuals at the start of the simulation.
 Must be an int.
 Throws ```python NotIntException``` otherwise.